 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Harrell has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Harrell has few renters and college students.
 But the biggest reason it is quieter in Harrell than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Harrell may be for you.

-Harrell is a very ethnically-diverse town.
+Harrell is an extremely ethnically-diverse town.
 The people who call Harrell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harrell include German, Irish, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Harrell include German, Irish, English, Yugoslavian, and Other West Indian.

 The most common language spoken in Harrell is English.
 Other important languages spoken here include Italian and Greek.